 When goods or services are exchanged or swapped for goods or services which are of a similar nature and value, the exchange is not regarded as a transaction that generates revenue.
 When goods are sold or services are rendered in exchange for dissimilar goods or services, the exchange is regarded as a transaction that generates revenue.
 The revenue is measured at the fair value of the goods or services received, adjusted by the amount of any cash or cash equivalents transferred.
-When the fair value of the goods or services received cannot be measured reliably, the revenue is measured at the fair value of the goods or services given up, adjusted by the amount of any cash or cash equivalents transferred.
+When the fair value of the fair value of the goods or services received at the fair value of the goods or services received at the fair value of the goods or services received at the fair value of the goods or services received at the fair value of the goods or services received at the fair value of the goods or services received at the fair value of the goods or services received at the fair value of the goods or services given up, adjusted by the amount of any cash or cash equivalents transferred.

-1.25.
+1.24.
 RELATED PARTIES